Decision quality: Sound reasoning

 This element is the domain of decision analysis, which aims to produce insight.
-Decision analysis provides the logic and analytic tools to find the best choice in a complex situation, and should serve as a guide to facilitate the conversation about the decision.
-A wide variety of tools, ranging from decisions trees, over hierarchies to complex network models is available to match the decision problem.
-Quality in this element is achieved when the value and uncertainty of each alternative is understood, and the best choice is clear.
+Decision analysis provides the logic and analytic tools to find the best choice in a complex situation and should serve as a guide to facilitate the conversation about the decision.
+A wide variety of tools, ranging from decision trees, over hierarchies to complex network models is available to match the decision problem.
+Quality in this element is achieved when the value and uncertainty of each alternative are understood, and the best choice is clear.

 Commitment to action

 The quality of a decision also depends on the commitment to act upon the choice that is made.
-Quality in this element is achieved by involving all key decision makers and stakeholders in an effective and efficient decision making process.
+Quality in this element is achieved by involving all key decision-makers and stakeholders in an effective and efficient decision-making process.
 At the end of the process, quality is characterized by buy-in across all stakeholders and an organization that is ready to take action and commit resources.

 History and industry implementation

 Decision quality concepts were first developed in 1964, building on developments in statistical decision theory and game theory by Professor Howard Raiffa of Harvard University, and dynamic probabilistic systems by Professor Ronald A. Howard of Stanford University.
-First implementation of DA/DQ concepts in a professional application is documented in Prof. Howard's paper "Decision Analysis: Applied Decision Theory." published in 1966.
+The First implementation of DA/DQ concepts in a professional application is documented in Prof. Howard's paper "Decision Analysis: Applied Decision Theory." published in 1966.
 Since then, decision analysis tools and decision quality concepts have been adopted by many corporations to guide and improve their decisions.
 Starting in 2014, the Society of Decision Professionals is recognizing organizations that made DQ a core competency across the entire organization with the Raiffa-Howard Award, presented annually.
 Beyond organization-wide implementation, decision quality concepts can also be applied on multi-company projects.